THE PARAMOUNT THEATRE > Venue History

 Continuing to serve the original vision that Ida Cole had for The Paramount, the Seattle Theatre Group® has continued stewardship of the theatre.
 Additionally, STG operates and maintains the historic Moore and Neptune Theatres.

 Photo Credit: Bob Cerelli 2014

-You can also visit the Historic Theatres Library, which is located in the Paramount Theatre Tower at 911 Pine Street in Seattle.
+You can also visit the Archive and Gallery, which is located in the Paramount Theatre Tower at 911 Pine Street in Seattle.
 It is open on Tuesdays and Thursdays, from 10 am to 3 pm.
 Admission is free!